Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

+In the setting of group von Neumann algebras, the space of completely bounded Fourier multipliers provides a natural extension of the classical Fourier--Stieltjes algebra.
+The aim of this paper is to explore the structural relation between the Fourier-Stieltjes algebra $\B(G)$ and the algebra $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers on the group von Neumann algebra $\VN(G)$ of a locally compact group $G$, and to use this relation to characterize various forms of amenability in locally compact groups.
+Our results offer a new analytic perspective on inner amenability and decomposability, and provide an operator-algebraic route to understanding the harmonic analytic properties of $G$.

+We prove that, for discrete groups, these two algebras coincide isometrically.
+In contrast, we show that the identity $\frak{M}^{\infty,\dec}(G) = \B(G)$ fails in general for non-discrete groups.
+One of our main results establishes that the equality is a consequence of inner amenability among second-countable unimodular locally compact groups.
+Our approach involves a detailed study of bounded projections from the space of completely bounded operators on the von Neumann algebra $\VN(G)$ preserving complete positivity onto the space of completely bounded Fourier multipliers.
+We show that the existence of such projections is intimately related to structural properties of the group, such as (inner) amenability.
+This leads to a new analytic characterization of amenability, formulated in operator-algebraic terms.

+We further investigate the setting of noncommutative $\L^p$-spaces, using tools from geometric group theory and the structure theory of locally compact groups.
+In particular, we also study the existence of bounded projections from the space of completely bounded operators on the noncommutative $\L^p$-space $\L^p(\VN(G))$ onto the space of completely bounded $\L^p$-Fourier multipliers.

-The Fourier-Stieltjes algebra $\B(G)$ of a locally compact $G$ is a generalization for non-abelian groups of the algebra of bounded complex measures of an abelian locally compact group.
-Since its introduction by Eymard in \cite{Eym}, this commutative algebra became a central object in noncommutative harmonic analysis, related to the unitary representation theory of $G$.
-More precisely, the elements of $\B(G)$ are exactly the matrix entries of continuous unitary representations of $G$ (see \eqref{BG-as-entries}) and the operations of this algebra are pointwise multiplication and addition.
-Also note that $\B(G)$ is a complete invariant of $G$, i.e. $\B(G_1)$ and $\B(G_2)$ are isometrically isomorphic as Banach algebras if and only if $G_1$ and $G_2$ are topologically isomorphic as locally compact groups as proved by Walter in \cite{Wal4} (see also \cite[Theorem 3.2.5]{KaL1}).
+Recall that the Fourier-Stieltjes algebra $\B(G)$ of a locally compact group $G$ is a generalization of the algebra of bounded regular complex Borel measures of an abelian locally compact group to non-abelian groups.
+Since its introduction by Eymard in \cite{Eym64}, this commutative unital Banach algebra has become a central object in noncommutative harmonic analysis and is closely related to the unitary representation theory of $G$.
+More precisely, the elements of $\B(G)$ are exactly the matrix coefficients of continuous unitary representations of $G$ on complex Hilbert spaces, i.e.